aaronpowell/Chauffeur/docs/creating-deliverables.md

 * Create a .NET class that inherits from the `Deliverable` base class
 * Have a public constructor
 * Have a `DeliverableName` attribute
+  * The name must not contain a space

 ## Creating a class